The big question, it’s one of those questions that have been on the wish list for this blog for a while now. So today let’s talk about that.

 Are there colors better for this or that skin tone?
-Are they’re no go’s for anyone?
-What about if I have pale skin, olive skin, deep, dark skin?
+Is there no go for anyone?
+What about if I have pale skin, olive skin, thick, dark skin?
 What about fashion colors?
 Fantasy colors like blue, green, silver?
 All of those questions right here, right now.

 How to choose a hair color that actually suits you

 So cool with cool, warm with warm.
-If you’re cool and you pick a hair color that is warm you’ll feel that something is off and you look pale or washed out, like for clothes that have the wrong color for you, and the other way around, If you’re warm and you have a color that’s cool, it’s not working.
+If you’re cool, and you pick a warm hair color you’ll feel that something is off and you look pale or washed out, like for clothes that have the wrong color for you, and the other way around, If you’re warm and you have a cool color, it’s not working.

 Hair color for warm skin tone

 Let’s look at examples to make that clearer Let’s say you want to go blonde.
 Colors for warm skin tones.
 Gwen Stefani is cool.
 Jessica Alba is warm.
 She’s even very warm.
 That’s an extreme example, but it makes it easy to compare.

 Can you see how much more yellow or golden Jessica Alba’s hair is?
 And it matches her skin, which is also very golden.
 Let’s see a less obvious example with brown hair.
 Hathaway is cool skinned.
 Evelyn Korea is warm skinned.

 The reflection in Eva’s hair, if you can see that, is reddish.
 While Anne’s hair is merely brown, right?
 The reflection doesn’t give another color.
 The color is kept quiet by adding blue to it.
 And it makes the hair look cool overall.